TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Method

 \textbf{Simulation Environments.} We construct simulation environments in Isaac Sim \cite{IsaacSim2025}, with realistic, controllable dynamic interactions.
 Four representative scenes (i.e., warehouse, hospital, office, and outdoor sidewalk) are designed to capture a broad range of navigation contexts.
 Human behaviors are modeled using Isaac Sim’s built-in human simulation tools, supporting behaviorally plausible pedestrian movement.
 Our simulation setup supports both wheeled (Nova Carter) and quadruped (Boston Dynamics Spot) robots.
 We develop custom robot behavior scripts that allow two modes of operation: (1) Human teleoperation mode, which enables manual control for collecting expert demonstrations, and (2) End-to-end model control mode, which allows direct control of the robot with end-to-end planning models.

 \textbf{Designed for Scalable RL Training.} We employ Isaac Lab \cite{mittal2025isaaclab} and leverage its GPU-accelerated simulation to build environments for scalable reinforcement learning training.
 We implement a custom human behavior control script to generate human movements within the environment.
 Human-robot and robot-scene interactions are fully physics-based with realistic contact dynamics.
-This setup allows us to run a number of parallel environments, enabling scalable and efficient RL training.
+This setup allows us to run multiple parallel environments, enabling scalable and efficient RL training.

 \textbf{Diverse Benchmark Tasks.} We develop a comprehensive benchmark of 85 test cases to evaluate navigation performance across diverse conditions.
 Tasks vary along three dimensions: (1) \textit{Crowd Density}, ranging from empty spaces to densely populated settings, capturing different levels of dynamic complexity.
 (2) \textit{Navigation Distance}, adjusted from short-term navigation to long-horizon planning, reflecting increasing navigation difficulty.
 (3) \textit{Scene Type}, with evaluation conducted across four distinct environments to assess robustness to varying spatial layouts and human behaviors.
 For each task, standardized initial and goal positions are specified with a language instruction.
 Additional details are provided in the supplementary material.